brianpooe/ps-assessment/README.md

 Applications was built using nx monorepo -> https://nx.dev/

+After cloning project run `npm install --legacy-peer-deps` (the flag is due to prettier version requirement)

 ## Running tasks

 To run Part 1: HTML/CSS use the following syntax: